redhat-developer/odo/.github/PULL_REQUEST_TEMPLATE.md

 > Uncomment only one ` /kind` line, and delete the rest.
 > For example, `> /kind bug` would simply become: `/kind bug`

-> /kind api-change
 > /kind bug
-> /kind cleanup
-> /kind deprecation
-> /kind design
 > /kind failing-test
 > /kind feature
-> /kind flake
+> /kind cleanup
-> /kind code-refactoring
+> /kind tests
 >
 > Documentation changes: CI will automatically skip test runs if it is a doc related change.
 > /kind documentation
+> Feel free to use other [labels](https://github.com/openshift/odo/labels) as needed.
+However one of the above labels must be present or the PR will not be reviewed

 **What does this PR do / why we need it**: